How to Treat an Itchy Ear Canal

 - Drain earwax.
 If you find that excess wax builds up inside your ears and the olive oil trick doesn't work, visit your doctor regularly so he can drain the wax.
 You can also buy wax-softening ear drops from your drugstore or chemist, but use these sparingly.

 - Protect your ears in the shower or bath.
 This especially applies to products you use while showering or bathing.
-Try to you avoid getting shampoo, hairspray, bubble bath, shower gel, or other chemical irritants into your ears.
+Try to avoid getting shampoo, hairspray, bubble bath, shower gel, or other chemical irritants into your ears.

 - Be gentle with your ears.
 Always remember that the skin inside your ears is delicate and easily irritated.
 Never put anything hard inside your ears that might damage or antagonize the skin.

 - Be careful with hearing aids and ear plugs.
 If you wear a hearing aid, try to wait until your ear canal is dry after showering before you put the aid back inside your ear.
 The same applies to ear plugs of any kind—including the ones you use to listen to music.
 If possible, avoid wearing hearing aids altogether until an itch or infection has completely cleared up.

 - Controlling your allergies.
 If you suffer from dust, pollen or other allergies, reduce your exposure to allergens and take antihistamine medication when necessary.